 This week, we have a very special edition of our weekly MiniMix series with a contribution from low-key producer legend Mat Zo.
 His work both as a creator and founder of MAD ZOO has baffling range; his daily creative output ranges from drum and bass to transcendental trance to highly cinematic party music.
 He’s also a prolific digital painter and does much of the artwork for MAD ZOO’s releases himself, often by hand.
 He’s a creative force of nature with winds blowing pretty gently over progressive and electro house seas through this nearly 30-minute mix with moments of glitchy breaks, heavyweight bass, and glittering disco synth reverie.

-Mat just released the first single from his forthcoming Tracing Steps EP called “Deep Inside” on Monday, which is featured in this adventure of a mix.
+Mat just released his Tracing Steps EP, included above, and those songs are featured in this adventure of a mix.
 And if you’re in LA come out to the MAD ZOO family reunion April 5th, which will be held at a secret venue in downtown LA and see performances from MRSA, Roxanne, Krayysh, Glacci, Vhsceral.

 Bump this mix at once while you check out the interview below.